-- Working towards targets for sustainable housing across the borough, as outlined in the Sustainable Energy Action Plan, Housing Strategy, and emerging Climate Change Strategy. - Expand carbon literacy training for all key sectors. - Retrofitting homes to significantly increase energy efficiency and provide longterm, right-first-time solutions for fuel poverty, reducing carbon and future proofs against rising fuel costs. - Continue to engage with members of the Positive Climate Partnership to promote cross-organisational work to tackle fuel poverty and affordable warmth issues linking with the Barnsley 2030 Board.
+- Working towards targets for sustainable housing across the borough, as outlined in the Housing Strategy and Sustainable Energy Action Plan, including any subsequent additions., - Retrofit homes to significantly increase energy efficiency and provide a long term, right first-time solutions for fuel poverty which also reduces carbon and future proofs against rising fuel costs. - Utilise existing networks such as the Positive Climate Partnership to promote cross-organisational working to tackle fuel poverty and affordable warmth issues linking with the Barnsley 2030 Board.